-When we look at where Jesus came from and what happened to him, perhaps it provides us with a clearer picture of who he is, challenging us to think about how he lived, and how he might challenge today’s culture in these Brexit/Trump times.
+When we look at where Jesus came from and what happened to him, perhaps it provides us with a clearer picture of who he is, challenging us to think about how he lived, and how he might challenge today’s culture.

 The Joseph Rowntree Foundation describes absolute poverty in the UK as “… where households have less than 60% of the median income.”